..

 6th centuries A.D.
 The military

-activities are based around a late Roman
+activities are based around the Batavi

-A.D. and returned in 367 A.D. to form
+returned in 367 A.D. to form part of the

-Roman rule in Britain.
+rule in Britain.

 - Britannia (UK)